hakimel/reveal.js/README.md

 ### Configuration

-At the end of your page you need to initialize reveal by running the following code.
-Note that all config values are optional and will default as specified below.
+At the end of your page, you need to initialize reveal by running the following code.
+Note that all config values are optional and will display the default values as specified below.

 ```javascript
 Reveal.initialize({